Irminsul – Mysterious Sacred Symbol Of The Saxons – Is It Linked To Yggdrasil And God Odin?

 Ancient myths and legends show our ancestors held trees sacred, and the Saxons were no exception.

 The ancients observed their dying and rebirth and knew that symbolically a tree’s crown reached heaven and its roots touched the underworld.
-In a way, a tree was a link between the earthly and supernatural world.
+In a way, a tree was a link between the earthly and supernatural worlds.

 Our knowledge about Irminsul remains incomplete due to the lack of proper ancient sources and archaeological records that could shed more light on the sacred pillar of the Saxon people.